nxp-auto-goldvip/gvip/linux/cloud-gw/README.rst

    SSO is also required to use the SiteWise Dashboard.
  - S32G board with the GoldVIP image deployed and an internet connection.

-   Note: The MQTT client used by Greengrass uses port 8883.
-However, as a security measure, restrictive environments might limit inbound and outbound traffic to a small range of TCP ports, which does not include port 8883.
+   Note: Greengrass uses ports 8883 and 8443.
+As a security measure, restrictive environments might limit inbound and outbound traffic to a small range of TCP ports, which might not include these ports.
-   Steps on how to configure Greengrass to use other ports are in chapter :ref:`configure-gg-to-use-443`.
+   Therefore the provisioning script (described in chapter :ref:`connecting-the-board-to-aws`) changes these ports to 443.
+   To use the default ports (8883 and 8443) use the arguments --mqtt-port and --http-port from the provisioning script.

 AWS IAM Permissions
 -------------------